ianmaclarty/amulet/doc/audio.md

 `arp_speed     `     `0.0`
 `arp_mod       `     `0.0`

-Alternatively settings can also be a numeric seed.
-Use the sfxr example in the [online editor](http://www.amulet.xyz/editor.html)) to generate seeds.
+or a numeric seed.
+Use the sfxr example in the [online editor](http://www.amulet.xyz/editor.html) to generate seeds.

 ## Audio graphs